Break Even ROAS Calculator

 What is Break Even ROAS?

-Break Even ROAS (Return on Ad Spend) tells you the minimum ROAS you need to cover your costs without making a loss.
-It’s the point where your ad revenue equals your total expenses.
-You’re not losing money, but you’re not making a profit either.
+Break Even ROAS (Return on Ad Spend) shows you the lowest ROAS that covers your costs without a loss.
+It is the situation where your ad revenue is the same as your total expenses.
+You are not losing money, but at the same time, you are not making a profit.

-Let’s say you sell a product for $100 and your total cost (including product cost, shipping, packaging, etc.) is $60.
-In this case, your Break Even ROAS would be 1.67.
-That means, for every $1 you spend on ads, you need at least $1.67 in return to break even.
+Assuming you sold a product for $100 and the total cost (including product cost, shipping, packaging, etc.) was $60, then your Break Even ROAS would be 1.67 in this case.
+This implies that for each dollar spent on ads, you at least require $1.67 in return to cover your costs.

 Why is Break Even ROAS Important?

-Understanding your Break Even ROAS is essential to protect your business from unprofitable ad spending.
-Without it, you’re shooting in the dark.
+Understanding your Break Even ROAS is very important if you want to save your business from unprofitable ad spending.
+If you don’t have the situation, you are like a hunter firing blindly.

 The formula for Break Even ROAS is simple: